Founded April 2017; joined incubator December 2017

 Farms are losing a significant percentage (about 20%) of their yield to disease.
 At the same time, farmers are looking to reduce the amount of chemical pesticides and fungicides used to treat disease to lower high pesticide costs and comply with increasing regulations.

 Today, scouts perform visual checks in different parts of the field every few days.
 However, this provides limited coverage (between 5% and 10%), so diseases are often detected only at later stages when its has spread and caused significant damage.
 New technologies gaining traction include drones for aerial imaging and in-field precision ag systems/apps; yet, none offer the efficient, accurate, and complete coverage needed to catch disease at the earliest stages.

 AgroScout’s first target is the potato market, the fourth most important crop in the world.
 Initial geographic markets are the United States and Western Europe, together more than 1 million hectares.
-Future crop targets will include soybeans, wheat, carrots, peas, and beans.
+The company has started working on offering AI protection to soybeans and wheat.